Andul rajbari

-The Andul Rajbari is a palace or rajbari near Kolkata in Andul, Howrah district, West Bengal, India.
-The rajbari is now a heritage site of Andul.
+Andul Rajbari is a heritage palace situated at Andul, in Howrah district, West Bengal, India.
+The current residents of the Rajbari are the Mitra family and a local Girls' school.

 Geography

 Andul (Bengali: আন্দুল; IAST: Āndula) is a census town in the Sankrail block under the Sadar sub-division in Howrah district in the Indian state of West Bengal.
 It is a local hub of commercial and industrial activity within and around Sankrail block.
-It is considered as one of the developing towns in the district and located near to Kolkata city.

 History

-Raja Rajnarayan Bahadur built the palace in 1834 and it was made by the Granville Macleod Company.
-The family now owns a cinema hall and a local market as well.
+Raja Rajnarayan Bahadur built the palace during the period of 1830-34 and it was made by the Granville Macleod Company.
+1962 film Sahib Bibi Aur Ghulam shooting was made in this palace.